wassupluke/wassupluke.github.io/cv.md

 ## About

-Critical care nurse with nearly six years of ICU experience in high-acuity environments across the United States.
-Demonstrates a strong commitment to excellence in patient care, clinical education, and professional advancement through collaborative innovation.
+Critical care nurse with six years of ICU experience in high-acuity environments across the U.S. Demonstrates a strong commitment to excellence in patient care, clinical education, and professional advancement through collaborative innovation.
 Actively pursuing nurse anesthesia to deliver safe, evidence-based, and compassionate care.

 ## Specialized in